Favourite

 Peak Oil, commissioned by the US government.

-Read about the GAO
+Read the GAO

 report commissioned by Senator Roscoe

-oil strategy.
-Although the US "suburbia"
+the US "suburbia" will be hardest

-all.
-"Every attempt to flog non-solutions
+attempt to flog non-solutions (tar

 sands, shale,